 The season of Easter concludes with today’s celebration, the feast of Pentecost.
-On Pentecost we celebrate the descent of the Holy Spirit upon the apostles gathered in the upper room in Jerusalem; this event marks the beginning of the Church.
+On Pentecost we celebrate the descent of the Holy Spirit upon the Apostles gathered in the upper room in Jerusalem; this event marks the beginning of the Church.
 The story of Pentecost is found in the Acts of the Apostles, today’s first reading.
-The account in today’s Gospel, John 20:19-23, also recounts how Jesus gave the gift of the Holy Spirit to his disciples.
-Yet the event in John’s Gospel takes place on Easter Sunday.
-There is no need to try to reconcile these two accounts.
-We know that after his death, Jesus fulfilled his promise to send to his disciples a helper, an Advocate, who would enable them to be his witnesses throughout the world.
+The account in today’s Gospel, taken from the Gospel of John, also recounts how Jesus gave the gift of the Holy Spirit to his disciples.
+There is no need to try to reconcile these two accounts to each other.
+It is enough to know that, after his death, Jesus fulfilled his promise to send to his disciples a helper, an advocate, who would enable them to be his witnesses throughout the world.

 We previously heard today’s Gospel on the second Sunday of Easter.
 At that time, we also heard the passage that follows, which describes Jesus’ appearance to Thomas.
 In that context, we were led to reflect on belief and unbelief.

 In the context of the feast of Pentecost, this reading reminds us about the integral connection between the gifts of peace and forgiveness and the action of the Holy Spirit.
 Jesus greets his disciples with the gift of peace.
 Jesus then commissions his disciples to continue the work that he has begun, “As the Father has sent me, so I send you.”
 As he breathes the Holy Spirit upon them, Jesus sends his disciples to continue his work of reconciliation through the forgiveness of sins.